kn-sumanth/j_future/README.md

 executor = Future::ExecutorFactory.create(name: :my_pool)
 ```

-Let us pick some calls to make async
+Let us pick some calls and make them concurrent
 ``` ruby
 people = Person.all  # call to database
 people.do_something  # use result by calling methods on it cars = Car.all   	 # call to database
 cars.do_something    # use result by calling methods on it
 ```
-change the above to async:
+change the above to execute in parallel:
 ``` ruby
 people = Future.new(executor: :my_pool) { Person.all }  # makes async call to database and returns the result as a future object
 cars = Future.new(executor: :my_pool) { Car.all }  	    # makes async call to database and returns the result as a future object